 Northern Eurasia 1921: “Green” Revolts

-On November 15, 1920, the remaining White forces in the west evacuated the Crimea.
-This marked a new phase in the Civil War as the alliance between the Bolsheviks and the other left wing parties collapsed.
+On 15 November 1920 the remaining White forces in the west evacuated the Crimea.
+This marked a new phase in the Russian Civil War as the alliance between the Bolsheviks and the other left wing parties collapsed.
 Many peasants, sailors, anarchists, and Social Revolutionaries now rose up against Communist oppression.

 15 Aug 1920 Antonov’s revolt against Soviet Russia in the Tambov region begins▲